g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 Yeah dude, but that doesn't explain the DLL!
 I know...I'm getting there I promise 😸  Most people would opt to do PEB masquerading to make it look as if the executable is running as explorer.exe

 I'm not most people, and I like easy solutions. 😆 So, I just inject our DLL into explorer.exe and call it a day.
-PEB masquering is hype don't get me wrong!
+PEB masquerading is hype don't get me wrong!
 We can do that next time if you guys like.
 For now and for learning purposes, let's just stick with the easy route.
 Here's some basic DLL injection code to bring it all together:

 ```cpp
 #include <windows.h>